 Therefore, when people begin to see that a long list of abuses and violations continues to grow, it becomes clear that the people should get out from underneath any such total dictatorships.
-In fact, it is their right, and it is their duty to separate themselves from such a government.
+It is their right and duty to separate themselves from such a government.
 If for nothing more than to ensure that their future is secure.

-At first and primarily out of loyalty, the colonists accepted the hardships and higher taxes imposed on them.
-However, as time went on, the colonists began to see that they were treated more like workhorses than valued colonists.
+At first, and primarily out of loyalty, the colonists accepted the hardships and higher taxes imposed on them.
+However, as time passed, the colonists began to see that they were treated more like workhorses than valued colonists.
 After all, the hard work and constant danger were bad enough without having a tyrant half a world away stealing from the tables of those who risked it all to acquire what they had.

 Still, the colonists thrived for a time.
-Unfortunately, the more they thrived, the more the King took.
+Unfortunately, the more they thrived, the more the king took.
 This pattern proceeded to get worse over time.
-It elevated to such a degree that the establishment simply would not listen when the people would ask for something.
+It elevated to such a degree that the establishment simply would not listen when the people asked for something.
 Instead, the king invaded the people’s privacy and created many new government programs enforced by intimidation.
 Does that sound familiar?
-The King then established numerous laws restricting or banning the tools necessary for self-protection and prosperity.
+The king then established numerous laws restricting or banning the tools necessary for self-protection and prosperity.
 Of course, these were major issues.

 Much like today, the people accepted this tyranny primarily out of loyalty.
 However, this tyranny was reinforced through official-sounding declarations such as the American Revenue Act (Sugar Tax), Boston Port Act, the Massachusetts Government Act, and the Quartering Act.
 American history records such declarations as the “Intolerable Acts.”